Ecobee

-ecobee is a Canadian home automation company that makes smart thermostats, temperature and occupancy sensors, smart light switches, smart cameras, and contact sensors.
+ecobee is a Toronto, Canada-based home automation company that makes smart thermostats, temperature, and occupancy sensors, smart light switches, smart cameras, and contact sensors.
+They were acquired by the American company Generac Holdings in 2021.

 The thermostats are controlled by using the built-in touchscreen, web portal, or app available for iOS, Android, and the Apple Watch.
 Other devices are controlled solely through the app or web portal.

-The thermostat or camera acts as a hub for their other devices.
+The thermostat or camera acts as a smart home hub for their other devices.
 The light switches do not require a thermostat or camera but do not provide hub functionality.

-Additionally, ecobee provides a set of subscription services to complement its product line.
+ecobee provides a set of subscription services.

 History

-ecobee was founded in 2007.
+ecobee was founded by Stuart Lombard in 2007.
+The company's first smart thermostat was released in 2008.
 It has been recognized with a number of awards, including the Deloitte Technology Green 15 Award for Canadian green technology companies, and the 2011 AHR Expo Innovation Award in the category of building automation.

-In March 2018, ecobee raised a CA$80 million series C round of funding.
+In March 2018, ecobee raised CA$80 million series C round of funding.

 In November 2021, ecobee announced that it would be acquired by Generac Holdings for $770 million.
 The sale closed the following month.